 One shortcoming of stack actuators is that any stress applied to the actuator must be along the cylindrical axis – any other than compressive force may cause complications.

 In a strip actuator, two pieces of piezoelectric material are bonded together electrically and are polarized in opposite directions.
 When electricity is applied to the actuator it causes one piece to contract and the other to expand, thus creating a bending motion.
-Through this electrical generated action very large displacements can be achieved.
+Very large displacements can be achieved through this electrically generated action .

-Strip Actuators are best for situations that require high sensitivity or large forces and displacements.
+Strip actuators are best suited for situations that require high sensitivity or large forces and displacements.
 They have been used in accelerometers, small pumps, switches, and many other applications.
-It is worth noting that, if not coated, strip actuators can be affected by the environment such as dust, thus limiting the lifespan of these components.
+It is worth noting that, if not coated, strip actuators can be affected by the environment.
+The presence of dust, for example, may limit the lifespan of uncoated components.

 There are two types of disk actuators – unimorph and bimorph.
 Unimorph actuators are comprised of one layer, whereas bimorph actuators are comprised of two distinct layers.
 In both, a metal plate is used as a base with one or two pieces of piezoelectric material attached, respectively.
 When current is passed, the piezoelectric material shrinks or contracts, and bends the metal with it.
 When this current is released, the metal springs back to its original state.